gcassel/Modular-Organizing-Terminology/terms/task.md

 #### Related Terms

-*[function](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/function.md)*: a function can be defined as one or more potentially recurring tasks.
+*[function](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/function.md)*: a function can be defined as one or more tasks which *must recur* to support a system.